arunvithyasegar/UN_Trade/README.md

-# 📦 UN Comtrade Trade Data Analysis: Electrical Machinery Exports (2016–2024)
+# 📦 UN Comtrade Trade Data Analysis: Electrical Machinery Exports (2016–2024) BIU Assignment (Part 1)

 > **Note**: This project was developed as part of the **Guidance Tamil Nadu BIU Team Assignment Task 1**, focusing on trade data analysis and visualization.